CADR Rating Explained: Is Your Air Purifier Too Weak for Your Room?

 A:

 For serious air quality concerns (pollution, allergies), True HEPA (99.97% efficiency) is essential.
-HEPA-type (85-95%) may be adequate for light dust control but won't handle PM2.5 or allergens effectively.
+HEPA-type (85-95%) may be adequate for light dust control but will not handle PM2.5 or allergens effectively.

 Q: Which CADR rating should I focus on - dust, pollen, or smoke?